20 Jun 10 Ways To Avoid Holiday Weight Gain

 STRUCTURE YOUR MEALS RIGHT

-While away, aim to have two healthy meals per day structured around protein, healthy fats and plenty of vegetables / salad as usual.
+While away, aim to have two healthy, balanced meals per day structured around protein, healthy fats and plenty of vegetables / salad as usual.
 Then for one meal per day, you can be more flexible and choose whatever you like.
 Often it can work best to save your flexible meal until dinner.
 Starting your day with a healthy, balanced breakfast will set positive tone for the day.
 Going overboard with pastries and pancakes at the breakfast buffet, not so much.

 Read more: How To Structure Balanced Meals